dschalk/reactive-buttons/README.md

 npm install
 webpack
 ```
 "npm install" installs a "node_modules" directory.
 After that, all you need to run is "webpack".
 Webpack loads everything you need into a file named "bundle.js" which is installed in "index.html".
 After that, you are good to go.

+If you move "index.html" to a new location, be sure to take the script file "bundle.js" with it.

 A development server is included in this repository, so you can view the buttons on port 8080 by entering:

 ```javascript
 webpack-dev-server
 ```
 Commentary is included with the running app.
-You can see the buttons in action in a larger site at [Gane if Score](http://machinegun.ninja).
+You can see the buttons at [http://schalk.ninja](http://schalk.ninja) or see them in action in a larger site at [Game of Score](http://machinegun.ninja).

    Here is the commentary out of context: